-After the physical installation of MALET, users must be defined along with file names and execution modes before MALET becomes available.
-Documentation of these procedures is included with the CML/MALET software release material.
+After the physical installation of MALET, users, file names, and execution modes must be defined before MALET can be used.
+Documentation of these procedures is included with the CML/MALET, MALET/VE software release material.

-When MALET is available, it may be called and executed using the sequence of steps outlined in table 2-2.
+When MALET is available, it can be called and executed using the following steps in table 2-2.

-Step Directive Action

-1 GET or ATTACH Assign a scratch file (if required).

-2 MALET Call MALET (console, terminal or batch).

-3 ASSIGN Assign a device for testing.

-4 PARAM Set parameter registers.
+Step Directive Action 1 GET or ATTACH Assign a scratch file (if required).
+Call MALET (console, terminal or batch).
+2 MALET 3 ASSIGN Assign a device for testing.
+PARAM Set parameter registers.
 5 SETSW Set switches in the ES register.

-6 R UN Execute the test module(s).
+Execute the test module(s).
 7 GO Resume execution upon failure.
 8 DROP Terminate use of MALET.